ravendb/bootcamp/src/Unit-2/lesson2/README.md

 That's it.
 You just created your first index.

-## Exercise: Creating your first index using the C#
+## Exercise: Creating your first index using the C\# API

 So far, we worked with indexes inside the studio.
 But you probably wnat to manage it with your codebase.
 That is why RavenDB allows you to define indexes in code.

-In this exercise you will learn how to create a basic index using C# and you will use the `Northwind` database.
+In this exercise you will learn how to create a basic index using C# API and you will use the `Northwind` database.

 ### Step 1: Create a new project and install the latest `RavenDB.Client` package